Disease Guide ·Pancreatitis ·2026

 6What breeds are prone to pancreatitis?

-Siamese cats appear to have a higher incidence of pancreatitis.
-Domestic Shorthairs, Persians, and Maine Coons are also commonly affected.
-However, pancreatitis can occur in any breed and any age.
-Cats with concurrent IBD or liver disease are at higher risk due to the anatomical connection between the pancreatic duct, bile duct, and intestine in felines.
+Siamese have higher incidence.
+Domestic Shorthairs, Persians, Maine Coons commonly affected.
+Any breed can develop it.
+Cats with concurrent IBD or liver disease face higher risk due to shared duct opening.

 7Does pet insurance cover pancreatitis in cats?

-Most comprehensive pet insurance policies cover pancreatitis diagnosis, treatment, and hospitalization.
-The key is enrolling before any GI symptoms or pancreatic issues are documented in vet records.
-Since pancreatitis often occurs with IBD and liver disease, insurers may link these conditions — if one is pre-existing, coverage for the others may be affected.
-Hospitalization coverage ($1,000-$3,000 per episode) is the primary financial benefit.
+Most comprehensive policies cover diagnosis, treatment, and hospitalization.
+Enroll before GI symptoms appear.
+Since pancreatitis co-occurs with IBD and liver disease, insurers link all three - pre-existing in one affects others.
+Hospitalization ($1,000-$3,000) is primary benefit.

 Marcel Janik, founder of RealVetCost